This guide compares Sling TV vs. Fubo. Keep reading to see how these two streaming services stack up.

 Sling Blue

 Sling Orange might be a good starting point for sports fans.
-It’s an excellent low-cost solution for cord-cutters who have stuck with cable primarily because they don’t want to miss out on sports events.
-Sling Orange costs $35 and it comes with all the core ESPN channels.
+It's an excellent low-cost solution for cord-cutters who have stuck with cable primarily because they don’t want to miss out on sports events.
+Sling Orange also comes with all the core ESPN channels.
 Orange allows streaming on only one device at a time, and comes with 50 hours of DVR recording.

-You can opt for a combination of both plans with Sling Orange + Blue starting at $50/month.
-On this plan, you get 51 channels, between one and three device streams, and 50 hours of DVR recording.
+You can opt for a combination of both plans with Sling Orange + Blue.
+On this plan, you get 45+ channels, between one and three device streams, and 50 hours of DVR recording.

 You can often get some free gear with your Sling TV subscription if you punch in a promo code when you buy.